← All Chapters|Part 1 — The Premise and the Witness

 Despite the totality of the takeover, drones are not perfect replicas of the humans they replace.
 Marshall identifies several limitations:

 Cognitive deficit: "They're actually deficient.
 They're dumber than the original person."
 The drone has access to the host's memories but processes them through a fundamentally different cognitive architecture.
-The result is someone who can recall facts and mimic behaviors but whose judgment, creativity, and emotional range are diminished.
+Under EM: the parasitic field pattern lacks the complexity of the native human EM configuration, resulting in diminished judgment, creativity, and emotional range.

 The eye: "I've never seen a drone out there have any kind of visual difference other than an eye that bulges out a little bit from the droning process."
-The physical trace of the insertion is subtle but present—a slight asymmetry in the eyes that, once you know what to look for, might be detectable.
+The physical trace of the process—whether from physical insertion or EM-induced vascular change—is subtle but present: a slight asymmetry in the eyes that, once you know what to look for, might be detectable.

 The Scale